-- 1. Core courses (9 hrs). - The biology graduate program aims to provide students with the concepts and skills needed to enter PhD programs or professional programs and function effectively as biologists.
+- Core courses (9 hours).
+The biology graduate program aims to provide students with the concepts and skills needed to enter PhD programs or professional programs and function effectively as biologists.
 All students enrolled in the Biology program must complete the biology core.
 The core requirements consist of nine credit hours in biology concept courses.
 These courses focus on the basic concepts of biological research, instrumentation and ethics. - 2.
-Specialization courses (15 [thesis] or 18 [non-thesis] hrs). - 3.
-Master's Thesis (6 hrs)

-Master's Report (non-thesis) & elective course credit hours.

-4. Oral defense (thesis)
+Specialization courses (15 [thesis] or 18 [non-thesis] hours). - 3.
+Master's Thesis (6 hours) or Master's Report (non-thesis) and a minimum of nine (9) elective course credit hours. - 4.
+Elective courses may be chosen from any biology concentration area or biological science-related areas as approved by the student's major advisor and/or graduate committee. - 5.
+Oral defense (thesis) or Comprehensive examination (non-thesis)